microsoft/TypeScript/doc/spec.md

 # <a name="10"/>10 Internal Modules

 An internal module is a named container of statements and declarations.
 An internal module represents both a namespace and a singleton module instance.
-The namespace contains named types and other namespaces, and the singleton module instance contains properties for the module’s exported members.
+The namespace contains named types and other namespaces, and the singleton module instance contains properties for the module's exported members.
 The body of an internal module corresponds to a function that is executed once, thereby providing a mechanism for maintaining local state with assured isolation.

 ## <a name="10.1"/>10.1 Module Declarations